Click The Picture to Buy The Jingler

 INTRODUCTION: When you get your Jingler It will include full instructions.
 However, I strongly recommend purchasing my DVD which will give you step by step visual instructions.

 This is invaluable to understand the subtlety and scope of this fantastic training aid.
-The DVD is only 11.95 plus postage and packing: it covers Pulling on the lead, Jumping Up Nipping, Mouthing and Biting, and the Recall using the Sit Stay method.
+The DVD is only 11.95 plus postage and packing or you can purchase the Streaming Version from any device for only £9.95: it covers Pulling on the lead, Jumping Up Nipping, Mouthing and Biting, and the Recall using the Sit Stay method.

 The Jingler can be used for many other problems such as aggression in certain cases, barking, chasing cars and joggers etc. To use the Jingler method effectively it should be used in conjunction with the items shown below: